 Obey the mystery of godliness like Jesus did -- These verses go with

-mystery of godliness (verse 16), so there must be a connection between
+mystery of godliness (v16), suggesting there is a connection between

 godliness.
 What is it about faith that means so

 much to God?
-Faith is the very substance of God!
-It is something that will take an
+It is His very substance!
+Faith is something that will take an

 eternity to understand.
-This is something that the world does not understand,
+This is something that the world will never understand,

 placed our faith in Him, and when we pointed our human will at the

-cross and proclaimed Jesus as our Lord and savior, and trusted that our
+cross and proclaimed Jesus Lord and Savior, trusting that our

 name is etched in His cross, God responded

-by placing His Holy Spirit in our hearts, which is the very substance of
+by placing His Holy Spirit in our heart, which is the very substance of

-indeed godliness, which is the product that the Holy Spirit.
-We hold onto this mystery with a clear
+indeed godliness, the product of the Holy Spirit.
+We hold to this mystery with a clear

 conscience to ensure there is no conflict.
 Unbelievers

-don’t believe there is a mystery to faith; instead, they believe Christians
+insist there is no mystery to faith; instead, they believe Christians

 However, there is a vast difference between this and the faith of God.
 True

-faith is truly mysterious, simply because it is a God-given ability to believe
+faith is mysterious, a God-given ability to believe

 in Him.
 It is not just the object of our faith that is mysterious, but faith

 itself.
-With some, faith just drops in their laps and they are born-again; and
+With some, faith just drops into their laps and they are born-again; and

-there are others who have sought faith with all their hearts and have come up
+there are others who have sought faith with all their hearts and never found

 heaven.
-Faith is a simple matter of God calling us and choosing us.
+Faith is a simple matter of God calling and choosing us.
 However,

 there is something we must do to receive it.
 We must respond to Him, but that